 Q: Are ACH payments required?
 What information will be needed from employers?
 Who will initiate these payments?

-A: Yes, ERM will require payments via ACH.
-On October 1, 2012, employers will be required to enter banking information into the ERM application; INPRS will then coordinate to ensure ACH payments can occur.
+A: Yes, ERM will require payments via ACH. employers are required to enter banking information into the ERM application; INPRS will then coordinate to ensure ACH payments can occur.
 Employers will initiate the payments once they have submitted wages and contributions and choose to process for payment.

 Q: How do I set up/confirm my ACH bank account?

-A: On October 1, employers (the Authorized Agent or Authorized Designee, if one is elected) will access the ERM application.
-At this time, employers can set up bank accounts (as many as desired) for ACH processing.
+A: Employers (the Authorized Agent or Authorized Designee, if one is elected) will access the ERM application, and can set up bank accounts (as many as desired) for ACH processing.
 Within 10 days of the bank account set up in ERM, INPRS will verify that bank information is acceptable for use in ERM.
 INPRS will only contact you if the bank account information entered is not acceptable in ERM.

 Q: What if I have questions regarding ERM?

-Q: Will we receive more information from PERF/TRF about other changes related to ERM?
+Q: Will we receive more information from INPRS about other changes related to ERM?

 A: Yes.
-We want employers to receive all information necessary to ensure ERM is launched smoothly.
+We want employers to receive all up-to-date information concerning ERM.
 Our main method of communicating with employers is through Employer Update, our targeted email-based newsletter.
 Everyone impacted by ERM should receive this newsletter.
-If you, or someone involved with pension plan administration, are not currently receiving Employer Update, sign up here for this free enewsletter.
+If you, or someone involved with pension plan administration, are not currently receiving Employer Update, sign up here for this free e-newsletter.
 Please ensure our e-mail address is not sent to your spam folder.